Find the unknown angles in triangle ABC for each triangle that exists.

 Here are the essential concepts you must grasp in order to answer the question correctly.

-The Law of Sines states that the ratio of the length of a side of a triangle to the sine of its opposite angle is constant for all three sides and angles.
-This relationship can be expressed as a/b = sin(A)/sin(B) = sin(C)/c.
-It is particularly useful for finding unknown angles or sides in non-right triangles, making it essential for solving triangle ABC.
+The Law of Sines states that the ratio of the length of a side to the sine of its opposite angle is constant in any triangle: a/sin(A) = b/sin(B) = c/sin(C).
+It is particularly helpful for finding unknown angles or sides when given an angle-side pair and another side or angle, and for identifying ambiguous cases.